stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

-For each variable used an instance of `psyclone.core.access_info.SingleVariableAccessInfo` is created, which collects all accesses for that variable using `psyclone.config.access_info.AccessInfo`
+For each variable used an instance of `psyclone.core.access_info.SingleVariableAccessInfo` is created, which collects all accesses for that variable using `psyclone.core.access_info.AccessInfo`
 instances:

 .. autoclass:: psyclone.core.access_info.SingleVariableAccessInfo